23W-GBAC/SenaDok/Automation_part_4.md

 I can link a website with using the Markdown link syntax.

+With this code I did also manually have to input every data, which is what I would rather find an automatic way to do it as it takes a long time and automation is for sparing more time.
+However, it did make my data come all together and make it look more organized and appealing to the eye.
 For example, [uk-augsburg.de](http://www.uk-augsburg.de/) creates a hyperlink to Universitätsklinikum Augsburg - Medizincampus Hospital.

 - Markdown Preview: